devsecopsgirl/internship-appsecco/docs/deployment-of-suitecrm.md

 Made changes in the last path in Jenkinsfile to /home/production/html/suitecrm

-Click On Save and then build it.
+Click On Save and then build it was successfully build this time.

 ### SuiteCRM Web Page

-I got this displayed
+This was displayed when I opened the webpage `http://192.168.1.4/suitecrm/install.php`:

 ```
 Component Status